yesh0/OOP_QA/Lecture-1.md

 - ".RECIPEPREFIX = >" can change all the tab into '>'.

-- In Makefile, we can use Bash grammars as follows.
+- In Makefile, we can use the following grammar:
 	```makefile
 	ifeq ($(CC),gcc)
 		libs=$(libs_for_gcc)